simongui/simongui.github.io/distributed-systems/crdt.md

 CRDT's can use `vector clocks` or `dotted version vectors` for tracking object update causality using logical time rather than chronological time (timestamps which are subject to clock-skew and increased data loss).
 They use these for causality-based conflict resolution when you merge updates existing on multiple replica nodes (which can happen during a partition).

+There are 2 types of CRDT's.
+State-based (CvRDT) and operation-based (CmRDT).

+[7]
+> State-based mechanisms (CvRDTs) are simple to reason about, since all necessary information is captured by the state.
+They require weak channel assumptions, allowing for unknown numbers of replicas.
+However, sending state may be inefficient for large objects; this can be tackled by shipping deltas, but this requires mechanisms similar to the op-based approach.
+Historically, the state-based approach is used in file systems such as NFS, AFS, Coda, and in key-value stores such as Dynamo and Riak.

+> Specifying operation-based objects (CmRDTs) can be more complex since it requires reasoning about history, but conversely they have greater expressive power.
+The payload can be simpler since some state is effectively offloaded to the channel.
+Op-based replication is more demanding of the channel, since it requires reliable broadcast, which in general requires tracking group membership.
+Historically, op-based approaches have been used in cooperative systems such as Bayou, Rover, IceCube, Telex.

 Some data types that have been designed to be convergent are:
 **GSet:** A grow only
 **2PSet:** A two phase set that supports removing an element for ever